 Top it carefully

-Before you load on the toppings, keep in mind that every gut is different.
+Before you load toppings on your low-FODMAP pizza, keep in mind that every gut is different.
 Also, FODMAPs stack.
 So a little here and a little there may add up to a big pain in the gut if you are sensitive.
+Mushrooms can also be a concern since some varieties are high in FODMAPS.

 FODMAP-friendly veggie toppings